ofwonogodwin/Skin_Cure_AI/README.md

+**NB.
+The code there is just a road map for the dev process.
+It's not the real system.**

 # Skin_Cure_AI  (In Development)

 This AI-powered web-based system is designed to detect skin diseases from images and provide diagnoses with recommended treatments. <br>